 A few of the main editing styles you will find are:

 Keep this in mind while you’re hunting for a wedding photographer.
-If most of the photos they post are dark & moody, then that’s how your wedding photos will be too.
-Make sure their editing style appeals to you and fits your wedding vision.
+If most of the photos they post are dark and moody, then that’s how your wedding photos will be too.
+If most of the photos they post are bright and airy, then that’s how yours will look too.
+So make sure that their editing style appeals to you and fits your wedding vision!

 Another huge thing to look for is positive reviews.